 Laser: Instead of radio waves, some radar guns use a laser light to measure speed.
 This type measures the time it takes for the light to reflect off the target and return to the radar gun.
 The police use laser radar guns to track traffic speeds.
 You won’t see these radar guns in use at baseball stadiums.

-While using radar guns to measure vehicle speeds is common, you’ll also find these tools used in sports.
+Uses: While using radar guns to measure vehicle speeds is common, you’ll also find these tools used in sports.
 Radar guns are regularly used to measure the speed of pitches during a baseball or softball game.
 Statisticians measure the speed of the ball off the bat (exit speed velocity).
 Radar guns are also used to measure the speed of the puck in ice hockey or serves in tennis.
 Golfers use radar guns to measure ball speed or the speed of the swing of the club.

 Radar guns made for home use have some interesting designs and feature sets.

 A common radar gun design is a shape that resembles a handheld drill, with the trigger on the handle.
 The front of the radar gun has the radar mechanism, while the back has the display screen and control buttons.